pudly/schmopera-hugo/content/articles/ian-page-mozart-imagination.md

 date = "2016-04-07T15:29:00+01:00"
 lastmod = "2016-04-08T15:31:00+01:00"
 publishDate = "2016-04-08T15:10:00+01:00"
-slug = "ian-page-mozart-imagination"
-title = "Ian Page: Mozart &amp; imagination"
+short_description = "\"I love the way things have changed in the last generation or two.
+There are people who behave stupidly and tyrannically, there will always be.
+But it's more and more of a minority now, and I think it's so clear that when people feel enabled and bring themselves to their work, it's bound to be better.
+It's so obvious.\"" slug = "ian-page-mozart-imagination" title = "Ian Page: Mozart &amp; imagination"
 +++